Please take a moment to review our new 5×5.wirelesswatch.jp website. Indeed, The ®evolution Continues. Yoroshiku!

 Japan’s cell phone makers are innovating at light speed to develop cell phones with 500 megahertz-class processors, multi-megabyte onboard memory, extended battery life, and organo-LED displays with image quality to die for.
 And if your phone can be made smart enough to sense your dog’s moods and provide suitable owner feedback, as Vodafone’s Bowlingual keitai can, then there’s bound to be someone, somewhere who’ll buy it.
 And we’ve got the video to prove it!

 As Japan’s 3G economy goes ballistic, this country is attracting the interest of industry audiences from overseas like never before.
-Professionals from cellular carriers, handset makers, and software developers to product managers, sales professionals, and technology researchers want to know what’s succeeding in Japan, how is it working, and who’s making the profits.
+From telecom carriers, handset makers and software developers to product managers, sales & marketing teams and technology researchers, all want to know what’s succeeding in Japan, how is it working, and who’s making the profits.

 You’ve helped us survive into our third year and grow from a modest media project into one of the Internet’s best-known and heavily trafficked Japan tech coverage sites.
 May 2004 is ending nicely with our site recording the highest monthly traffic ever in terms of page views, unique visits, and gigabytes of data transfer.